Ongoing challenges for women in global business

 In making promotion decisions, respondents greatly favored candidates who were available to work around the clock.
 However, when shown productivity data for these candidates, respondents no longer put much weight on availability.

 It is striking that survey respondents showed virtually no preference for a candidate for promotion based on gender.
 Equally striking, however, is that respondents were 36% more likely to recommend for promotion the candidate who could be “available to work at any time, including nights and weekends.”
-Given the disproportionate burden for family work that women bear in most societies, the requirement to be available around the clock can be as starkly negative for women as if employers were biased against women.
+Given the disproportionate burden of family work that women bear in most societies, the requirement to be available around the clock can be as starkly negative for women as if employers were biased against women.

 This is where things get more interesting.
 When respondents were told about the productivity for both candidates (high, medium, low), the preference for around-the-clock availability virtually disappears.
 In jobs and professions in which productivity is hard to attribute to a particular person in a team or process, time availability can become a noisy signal of productivity rather than an input of productivity itself.
 Cheap proxies for worker evaluation of this kind are costly not only to women, but also to men who may prefer a better career- family or work-life balance.